Hundreds of people expected to remember Bobbi-Anne McLeod at vigil in Plymouth

 ‘A devastating loss for us here in Plymouth,’ says organiser

-Hundreds of people are expected to gather at a vigil in Plymouth to pay tribute to Bobbi-Anne McLeod, whose life campaigners say was “cruelly” snatched from her.
+An 18-year-old whose life was "cruelly snatched away" is to be remembered as hundreds are expected to gather at a vigil in Plymouth.

-The 18-year-old college student disappeared from a bus stop in Plymouth in Devon last Saturday.
+Bobbi-Anne McLeod, a college student, disappeared from a bus stop in Plymouth in Devon last Saturday.
 A body believed to be hers was discovered near Bovisand in South Hams, less than a 30-minute drive away from where she vanished, after a three-day search.

 Cody Ackland, a rock musician, was arrested on Tuesday and has now been charged with her murder.
 The 24-year-old man appeared before magistrates on Friday.